 And remember what Congress did?
 They kicked it to state conventions.
 In order to keep state legislatures from adding on their own amendments, the state legislators and their legislatures were entirely cut out of the process.
 Instead, special state conventions voted on whether or not to approve it.

 The first state to ratify was Delaware, on December 7, 1787.
 On June 21, 1788, New Hampshire became the ninth state to ratify and the Confederation Congress set the new Constitution's operational date as March 4, 1789, but that left four states out in the cold.
 Virginia and New York ratified it by July of 1788, but the remaining two did not ratify it before it became operational.

 The Constitution was essentially imposed on North Carolina, which didn't ratify until November 21, 1789, and on Rhode Island.
 In fact, the last state, Rhode Island, didn't ratify it until May 29, 1790.
 By the time Rhode Island finally made it unanimous, the first Congress had already been in session for over a year (convened March 4, 1789, didn't release until March 4, 1791) and George Washington had already been President for over a year.
 In other words, at least two of the four states named above were forced to go along with a document, the Constitution, that even their own state conventions didn't approve.
 If this is a model for the interaction between states' rights and federal power, you can see who wins very early on.

 If we look at it from the point of view of the Articles of Confederation, by September 13, 1788, eleven states had illegally seceded from the Articles.
-If North Carolina and Rhode Island would have had the military capacity, they could legally have declared this a rebellion and forced the eleven ratifying states back into the Articles in exactly the same way Lincoln did the Southern States eighty years later.
+If North Carolina and Rhode Island would have had the military capacity, they could legally have declared this a rebellion and forced the eleven ratifying states back into the Articles of Confederation in exactly the same way Lincoln forced the Southern States back into the Constitution eighty years later.